-Identifying myself polyamorous hasn't always been as self-evident as it is today.
-To be honest I haven't even heard about polyamory before that evening I spent on my sofa.
-That changed everything.
+Identifying myself as polyamorous hasn't always been as self-evident as it is today.
+To be honest I hadn't even heard about polyamory before that evening I spent on my sofa.
+That day changed everything.

 It was in 2015.
 I was an assistant organizer of Budapest Pride among more than two hundred other enthusiastic supporters of human rights.
 After the parade, we were invited to share our thoughts, to give feedback to the board.

-Some 35 of us were sitting in a huge circle on the darkling top floor of a since forced-to-close community space (the Hungarian government is not a huge fan of either the young liberals or the human rights) dived into the discussion when a tall but thin guy said:
+Some 35 of us were sitting in a huge circle on the darkening top floor of a since forcibly-closed community space (the Hungarian government is not a huge fan of either the young liberals or the human rights) dove into the discussion when a tall but thin guy said: